NusaibaS/Real-Time-Mask-Detector/README.md

 # Summary

-There are 2 different CNN models.
+There are 2 different CNN models in this project.
 One of them is come from FaceRecognition library which detect the face and return it's position.
-Other one is special trained model for classify image as with_mask or without_mask.
+Other one is special trained model to classify image as with_mask or without_mask.
 An Image which we get from camera by using openCv, firstly enters the face detection model to get position of the face.
-Then, Crop the image and send to the second model to get mask existence.
+Then, Crop the areas from borders of face and enters to the second model to get mask existence.

 # Dataset and Pretrained Model